OliWenman/geant4tomosim/README.md

 /sample/checkforoverlaps <bool>
 ```
 # Examples
 In the bin directory are two python scripts.
-Both script's simuation variables are controlled via the settings folder. "run.py" is a python script that uses the G4TomoSim.simulatetomography function and automatically saves the data for you.
+Both script's simuation variables are controlled via the settings folder which contain the macro files and python variables. "run.py" is a python script that uses the G4TomoSim.simulatetomography function and automatically saves the data for you.
 To run the code, execute the command below (assuming in the build directoy):
 ```bash
 python ./bin/run.py [filepath]
 ```